mouradap/blood_cell_classification_keras_fastapi_react/README.md

 Then change to /frontend and run <br>
 `npm install`

-Local usage:
---
 To get the API running, Change to '/API' directory and run:<br>
 `uvicorn main:app --reload`

 To start the web app, change to '/frontend' directory and run:<br>
 `npm start`<br>

-The server is configured at localhost:8000 and the web app at localhost:3000. <br>
-Once both services are up and running, head over to localhost:3000, upload an image and the API will respond with the classification. <br>
-Current classes:
-Eosinophil, Monocyte, Lymphocyte, and Neutrophil.

 Creating the model in Google Colab:
 --